Austin Tice: Early life and education

-Tice is from Houston, Texas, the eldest of seven siblings.
-He is an Eagle Scout and grew up dreaming of becoming an international correspondent for NPR.
-At the age of 16, Tice attended the University of Houston for one year, then transferred to and graduated from the Edmund A. Walsh School of Foreign Service at Georgetown University in 2002.
-He completed two years of study at Georgetown University Law Center before going to Syria as a freelance journalist during the summer break before his third and final year of law studies.
+Tice was born on August 11, 1981 in Plano, Texas to Marc Tice and Debra Tice.
+The eldest of seven siblings, Tice was raised in Houston where he was an Eagle Scout and dreamed of becoming an international correspondent for NPR.

+In 1997, aged 16, Tice enrolled at the University of Houston before later transferring to Edmund A. Walsh School of Foreign Service at Georgetown University a year later.
+Tice graduated from Georgetown University in 2002.

 Career

-Tice became a U.S. Marine Corps infantry officer, serving tours of duty in Iraq and Afghanistan.
+In the 2000s, Tice became a United States Marine Corps infantry officer and served tours of duty in Afghanistan and Iraq.
 He left active duty as a Captain but remained in the Marine Corps Reserve.

+Journalism

+Enrolling at Georgetown University Law Center, Tice completed two years of study before going to Syria as a freelance journalist during the summer break before his third and final year of law studies.
 Tice's father said, "He was hearing reports from Syria saying this is happening and that is happening but it can't be confirmed because there really are no reporters on the ground.
 And he said, 'You know, this is a story that the world needs to know about.'"
 He was one of only a few foreign journalists to report from inside Syria during the intensification of the civil war.
 He entered the country in May 2012 and traveled through central Syria, filing battlefield dispatches before arriving in Damascus in late July 2012.

+Tice became one of the first American correspondents to witness Syrian-rebel confrontations.
+His coverage was cited, along with efforts of additional reporters, as contributing to McClatchy winning a George Polk Award for war reporting for its coverage of Syria's civil war.

 Tice's reporting garnered his Twitter account 2,000 followers.
 He stopped tweeting after August 11, 2012.

-Tice became one of the first American correspondents to witness Syrian-rebel confrontations.
-His coverage was cited, along with efforts of additional reporters, as contributing to McClatchy winning a George Polk Award for war reporting for its coverage of Syria's civil war.